vuejs/docs/src/guide/introduction.md

   - Go with Options API if you are not using build tools, or plan to use Vue primarily in low-complexity scenarios, e.g. progressive enhancement.

-  - Go with Composition API + Single-File Components if you plan to build full applications with Vue.
+  - Go with Composition API + Single File Components if you plan to build full applications with Vue.

 You don't have to commit to only one style during the learning phase.
 The rest of the documentation will provide code samples in both styles where applicable, and you can toggle between them at any time using the **API Preference switches** at the top of the left sidebar.